 Use this section to configure advanced COM port properties.

 - 1. If necessary, access the Properties page for the DeviceMaster (Page 37). - 2.
+Click the Port Setting tab. - 3.
 Highlight the COM port that you want to configure and click Properties.